tbates/umx/cran-comments.md

 ## Changes
-Response to previous CRAN Check: Removed 2 doi's that work outside cran, but fail CRAN check looks like an issue with  jstor (journal archive) thinking CRAN page request is non-normal.
+Response to previous CRAN Check: dont run several examples.
+Removed 2 doi's that work outside cran, but fail CRAN check looks like an issue with  jstor (journal archive) thinking CRAN page request is non-normal.

-A dozen new features and many minor improvements.
+A couple of bug fixed, a dozen new features and multiple minor improvements.

 ## Test environments
 * OS X 11.0.0, R version 4.1.1